lbl-srg/modelica-json/README.md

 ## 2. Installation and help

+__modelica-json__ requires both Java and Node.js.
+This pacakged has been tested with Java (JDK 21, JRE 8u391 and Node.js 18).

 ### Linux

 First, set the MODELICAPATH environment variable by adding the following line to your ~/.bashrc file: